Welcome to Edition 47 of Trust The Doc. Please visit and ‘like’ the Trust The Doc Facebook page and follow us on Twitter and Instagram.

 Alt Rock & Indie

-I have blogged previously about Swansea’s Geraint Rhysand he is back with another driving energetic slice of melodic Alt Rock with Welsh Language lyric in the form of Dewydd (Y Byd).
+I have blogged previously about Swansea’s Geraint Rhysand he is back with another driving energetic slice of melodic Alt Rock with Welsh Language lyric in the form of Diwedd (Y Byd).
 The tune is immediate and the backing vocal harmonies add a lovely edge.
+Beneath the layers of vocal, the guitar snarls and the bass and drums keep the engine running.
 I am delighted to say the video for this track was featured in Edition 6 of my Trust The Doc TV on 21st July and you can find his original video on YouTube here.

 Queen Of Uncool is also known as Judy Fights Back and says she is a genre-fluid London girl surviving the hell out of life.
 In her latest offering Grim she mixes a bawdy punkiness with cool syncopated rhythmic structures and contrasts of sounds and textures to create an almost futuristic modification of Punk perfect for the new age.
 Bristling with energy and alight with firepower, this will wake you out of your sleepy state!

 I could have made the case for reviewing Nottingham’s Nactus Kunan‘s Johnny Wilkes in the Epic & Cinematic section as it has such a big but slightly melancholy chorus over descending chords.
-But it is essentially a gorgeous slice of Alt Pop that acknowledges classic influence from The Beatles to …..
+But it is essentially a gorgeous slice of Alt Pop that acknowledges classic influences from The Beatles to The Big Moon; from The Kinks to The Kooks.
+Well okay, you get the point!
+These guys can pen a choon and surround it with thoughtful instrumental play.
+Worth getting to know.

 London-based Welsh artist Nia Wynhas a voice that could cut glass!
 But in a good way you understand.
 And she is back with an edgy three-time Soul track called Atlantis.
 Lyrically she pulls no punches, talking about royalties paying f***-all, family reunions being boring and generally letting us know that she is not satisfied with how things are, hence the need to whisk her lover off to Atlantis!
 Shades of Amy Winehouse in a mash with Billie Holliday and Erma Franklin while Paloma Faith looks on.
 Gets better with each listen too.

 I know I have reviewed the ever-consistent Amey St Cyr‘s Wild World previously and indeed the video was in the opening edition of Trust The Doc TV and her latest video was in Edition 5.
 But this is a remix by Zaflon that takes the soulful House original and gives it a beefed up power and fullness that is even better than the original radio edit.
+It also perfectly complements Amey’s fullsome rangey and soulful voice which rightly dominates.
 So I had to give it a mention.
+Amey has been quite a regular on my TV and Radio shows of late and long may that continue.

 Producer and keyboardist Coracleis described as from the North of England.
 His Soundcloud page shows Lancashire, Leeds and Tokyo as being his bases so we cannot tell which side he would be on in the War of the Roses from that information!
 Anyway he has delivered an appealing piece of instrumental House in the form of Departure that recalls some of those great piano-dominated Dance anthems of the late nineties but with the benefit of up-to-date sounds.
 Another post-lockdown floor filla if heard in the right places.